 The reception area is based on the interior of the Swedenborgian Church in San Francisco.
 The hotel's designer, Peter Dominick, also designed Disney's Wilderness Lodge and Disney's Animal Kingdom Lodge in Disney World.
 We love the beautiful stained glass doors and windows in the hotel and spa!

-Whether you stay the night or hop in for a day visit or dining, you can’t help but want to spend some time in the spacious lobby with natural light, exposed wooden beams, boulders and soothing piano music.
-We always find a rocking chair in front of the big fireplace no matter the season.
-Plus the Wi-Fi connection is strong, and it's nicely air-conditioned in summer.
-We've even been known to pop into the lobby to take care of business when we need to do some work while we are in the theme parks.
+Whether you stay the night or hop in for a day visit or dining, you can’t help but want to spend some time in the spacious Great Hall (just off the lobby) with natural light, exposed wooden beams, boulders and soothing piano music.
+We always find a rocking chair in front of the big fireplace, no matter the season.
+Plus, the Wi-Fi connection is strong, and it's nicely air-conditioned in the summer.
+We've even been known to pop into the Great Hall to take care of business when we need to do some work while we are in the theme parks.
 (Hopfully, you don't have to work on your vacation!)
 With several restaurants, a gorgeous spa and pools (with a waterslide), you’ll love being pampered at Disney’s Grand Californian Hotel & Spa.

 The lobby gets decorated for the holidays.
 At Halloween Time, you might see a giant villain cake in the lobby.
 At Holiday Time, you'll find a giant Christmas Tree and a gingerbread replica of the hotel.
-During the Lunar New Year in 2024, we could not believe the giant Mushu that hung from the ceiling of the great Hall!
-During the Season of the Force, a giant Millennium Falcon cake is on display.
+During the Season of the Force, a giant themed cake may be on display.
 Of course, the cookie cart sells all the cutest and tastiest treats to go with each season.

 So, what is it like to stay at Disney’s Grand Californian Hotel & Spa?
 Let’s take a look!
 Activities and amenities are back.
-We love classes, pool parties, using Early Entry for hotel guests and more.
+We love classes, activities, movie nights and more.

 Disney’s Grand Californian Hotel & Spa Rooms